Back to bricks list

 Custom task

-You can also build a StreamlitApp in you brick.
+You can build a StreamlitApp in you brick.
 This allows you to complex app with multiple files.

 Create a custom task that has a StreamlitResource as output.
 In this task you will build the StreamlitResource, add resource to it, set parameters and provide the code for the streamlit dashboard.
 View StreamlitResource documentation for more information about its methods.